[Part 1: Basics] OpenClaw.AI Master Class: Create Your Own Autonomous AI Agent with Gemini and Docker

 In the modern development paradigm, it is actually more unusual not to utilize AI.
 I highly recommend that you use it actively.

-However, you should be cautious about simply handing everything over with a request like "make this for me."
+However, you should be wary of simply handing everything over with a request like "make this for me."
 If you are a beginner, you must first understand the principles of how the system works and the security rules with your own mind.

 Please keep in mind that relying on AI too early can lead to losing the 'technical self-sufficiency' needed to solve problems on your own when they arise later, so I recommend using it appropriately.